-We can source the entire Daum Catalogue, please call or email us at firstname.lastname@example.org for further information.
+We can source the entire Daum Catalogue.
+Please call us or email us at firstname.lastname@example.org for further information.
 David Shuttle is proud to be one of a few limited stockists of Daum in the UK.
 These stylish pieces are wonderfully crafted crystal in its most artistic form.
-We are able to source a range of items from vases to animal collections, at David Shuttle you are sure to find a the piece that suits you.
+We are able to source a range of items from vases to animal collections, so at David Shuttle, you are sure to find the piece for you.

-The Daum adventure is an extraordinary story of creativity, which, over the decades, has embarked the ‘House' on an artistic adventure in permanent renewal.
-The House of Daum was founded in 1878, and was rapidly riding the artistic wave of the Ecole de Nancy.
+The Daum adventure is an extraordinary story of creativity, which, over the decades, has embarked the ‘House' on an artistic adventure in constant renewal.
+The House of Daum was founded in 1878 and was soon riding the artistic wave of the Ecole de Nancy.
 It opened itself to all the innovative glassmaking techniques of that era, which enabled it to reach the peaks of creativity at the sides of its peer, Emile Gallé.
-Daum was rapidly recognized as an essential milestone in the prodigious adventure of Art Nouveau.
+Daum was soon recognised as an essential milestone in the prodigious adventure of Art Nouveau.
 The Universal Exhibition of 1900 awarded Daum a Grand Prix and brought it international renown.
-Always innovative, Daum had already cloaked electric light with glass, in association with major artists or the period, such as Majorelle and Henry Berge.
+Always innovative, Daum had already cloaked electric light with glass, in association with major artists of the period, such as Majorelle and Henry Berge.

-The artisans at Daum are able to capture both fine details and subtle contouring, and each glass sculpture will radiate with light and color, making it a beautiful addition to any home, and the perfect gift.
-Every single Daum crystal piece has its own individuality as they are hand-made.
+The artisans at Daum are able to capture both fine details and subtle contouring, and each glass sculpture will radiate with light and colour, making it a beautiful addition to any home, and the perfect gift.
+Every single Daum crystal piece has its own individuality as they are handmade.
 No two Daum crystals are exactly alike.

 Every Daum piece comes in a padded Daum-branded box with certificates of authenticity.